London Film School

 The approach to the old school, through a gaunt passage and up winding brick stairs to a handful of rooms over shops in Electric Avenue, Brixton, was likened by an intrepid visitor to a set from "The Cabinet of Doctor Caligari".

-In 1974 the school was re-named as LIFS, the London International Film School., but reverted back to The London Film School in 2001.
+In 1974 the school was re-named as LIFS, the London International Film School., but reverted back to The London Film School in 2001 and London Film School in 2017.

 The original constitution, which remains in force, is very unusual.
 The school is a registered charity, a non-profitmaking company, limited by guarantee.
 All students become members of the Association, and, together with the other members, elect a board of governors on which they have representation.
 The board of governors has the overall responsibility for the management of the school.
-The current Chairman is the internationally renowned director and LFS graduate Mike Leigh.
-The school has always been completely independent, and remains so following the validation of its courses by the University of Warwick and the University of Exeter.
+The previous Chairman was the internationally renowned director and LFS graduate Mike Leigh.
+The school has always been completely independent and remains so following the validation of its courses by the University of Warwick and the University of Exeter.
+London Film School's current Chairman is Greg Dyke.

 To celebrate the school's 50th anniversary in 2006, a microsite was created.
 The site contains a wealth of interviews with staff, ex-staff and alumni.describing their experiences at the LFS, feelings and hopes for the future of the school.
 There are also stills libraries and documents' archives: Visit the LFS Time-Tunnel